AlphaChat/Abraxas/README.md

 [Curve25519](https://en.wikipedia.org/wiki/Curve25519).
 In our experience, not a single abusive SSH bot/worm is currently (as of writing) capable of negotiating an SSH session with these parameters.

-Therefore, this script only reacts to SSH host key algorithm and key exchange algorithm mismatch messages.
-If you wish to deploy this in your own setup, and that setup is far more permissive with regards to compatible clients, you will need to change the regexp in the script, to detect, for example, invalid usernames.
-You will also need to have your system log in an IRC channel because this script expects that.
+You will need to have your system log in an IRC channel because this script expects that.
 We have our system logs in an IRC channel so that we actually pay attention to the log messages.
+You may also need to adjust the "startswith" line in the source code depending upon the nicknames of your system logging bots.

 ---